Dorcy64/Dorcy64/README.md

-I’m interested in machine learning, web apps (saas products) I’m specialised in Flask/Django/Docker/Webpack Product Development I’m occassionally publish google collab data analysises 📫 You can reach out to me at hello@dorcis.com
+I’m interested in machine learning, web apps (saas products), now dapps.
+I’m specialised in Flask/Django/Docker/Webpack Product Development I also occassionally publish society, and medical data analytics.
+📫 You can reach out to me at hello@dorcis.com

 <!---